nodale/alphaDrone-pyBullet/README.md

     SYS_HAS_BARO    Disabled
     SYS_HAS_MAG     0

-also check the SYS_AUTOSTART, it should be
+check SYS_AUTOSTART, it should be

     SYS_AUTOSTART   10016